kevmck451/phase_array_fossn/FPGA/readme.md

 ---

 #### 5.2: SSH Connection
+- plug in the micro-usb cable into the board
 - connection to the internet is required
 - make sure SSH server is installed
 ```zsh